aryehof/dart-event/README.md

 ##### The solution

 The answer provided in this package, is to model an Event that can be published by an independent module (package), and subscribed to by a consumer elsewhere.
 An Event represents that something has happened.
-It can be created and raised (triggered) without the publisher having any connection to those that might be consuming it.
+It can be created and broadcast (triggered) without the publisher having any connection to those that might be consuming it.

-In the case of the elevator, the manufacturers control library can indicate that something in the real elevator happened (via the PLC) by publishing an Event.
+In the case of the elevator, the manufacturer's control library can indicate that something in the real elevator happened (via the PLC) by publishing an Event.
 The domain model can subscribe to those Events where applicable, and cause some change in the model if required - perhaps updating the floor the current elevator is on.

 Likewise, the domain model can publish Events which the three consumers of the model can choose to subscribe to.